kleinech/FapraInfoSys/doc/design.md

   modern design and modern user experience.
 It offers many predesigned means to display and input data as well as easy communication with the REST interface of the middle layer.

+# Middle Layer
+* The middle layer is a given Java library which (mostly for testing purposes) runs as a standalone java application.
+It can however be easily integrated as a Java EE container and run as managed application on a Java Application Server.